Updated: Jan 6

 3. Xray evaluated by their general practitioner vet

-If a breeder does not have access to a specialist who can evaluate their xray as part of a scheme, they might ask their vet to take and evaluate the xray.
-Whilst this is a more subjective test and does not give a score that can be compared with other dogs, it can be used to rule out mild-severe dysplasia to avoid breeding from these dogs.
+If a breeder does not have access to a specialist who can evaluate their xray as part of a scheme, they might ask their local vet to take and evaluate the xray.
+Whilst this is a more subjective test and does not give a score that can be compared with other dogs, it can be used to rule out moderate or severe dysplasia to avoid breeding from these dogs.

 Whilst RightPaw encourages breeders to pursue hip scoring, we do not individually evaluate each dog’s results.
 If a breeder lists hip dysplasia in the health tests on their profile, then we have confirmed they have results for the parents of their current litter.
 Your breeder should be able to forward you a copy of these results if you wish to make your own assessment of them.